The Voice of Germany: Season 2 (2012)

 The second season of The Voice of Germany aired from 18 October to 14 December 2012.
 The second season was moderated by Thore Schölermann.
 The four coaches and the backstage presenter remained the same as in season one.
-The winner of the second season was Nick Howard with his song "Unbreakable".
+The winner of the second season was Nick Howard from Team Rea with his song "Unbreakable".

 Season 3 (2013)

 The third season of The Voice of Germany was aired from 17 October to 20 December 2013.
 In addition to the previous coaches Nena and the duo from The BossHoss, the coaches included rapper and music producer Max Herre and songwriter, singer and guitarist Samu Haber.
 The third season was moderated again by Thore Schölermann and backstage by Doris Golpashin.
-The winner was Andreas Kümmert with his song Simple Man.
+The winner was Andreas Kümmert from Team Max with his song "Simple Man".

 Season 4 (2014)

 The fourth season was aired from 9 October to 12 December 2014.
 Samu Haber returned as coach and with Rea Garvey, who was also in the first two seasons a coach, Stefanie Kloß and Michi Beck & Smudo.
 This season was again hosted by Thore Schölermann and the backstage presenter was Doris Golpashin.
-The winner of the fourth season was Charley Ann Schmutzler from team Michi & Smudo with her song "Blue Heart".
+The winner of the fourth season was Charley Ann Schmutzler from Team Michi & Smudo with her song "Blue Heart".

 Season 5 (2015)

 The fifth season was aired from 15 October to 17 December 2015.
 Rea Garvey, Stefanie Kloß, and Michi & Smudo returned as coaches and with Andreas Bourani as the new coach.
 This season had two main presenters Thore Schölermann and Lena Gercke.
-The winner of the fifth season was Jamie-Lee Kriewitz from team Michi & Smudo with her song "Ghost", which was also the German contribution to the Eurovision Song Contest 2016 a few months later.
+The winner of the fifth season was Jamie-Lee Kriewitz from Team Michi & Smudo with her song "Ghost", which was also the German contribution to the Eurovision Song Contest 2016 a few months later.
 There Kriewitz reached the last place with 11 points.

 Season 6 (2016)

 The sixth season began airing on 20 October and ended on 18 December 2016.
 From the previous season, Michi & Smudo, and Andreas Bourani returned as coaches.
-Samu Haber and Yvonne Catterfeld replaced Rea Garvey and Stefanie Kloss.
+Samu Haber and Yvonne Catterfeld replaced Rea Garvey and Stefanie Kloß.
 Thore Schölermann and Lena Gercke both returned as the hosts.
 On 15 September 2016, it was announced that the show would be broadcast on ProSieben on Thursdays and on Sat.1 on Sundays.
-The winner of the sixth season was Tay Schmedtmann from team Andreas.
+The winner of the sixth season was Tay Schmedtmann from Team Andreas.

 Season 7 (2017)

 The seventh season started on 19 October and ended on 17 December 2017.
 Yvonne Catterfeld, Samu Haber as well as Michi & Smudo returned as coaches.
 Andreas Bourani was replaced by Mark Forster.
 Also hosts Thore Schölermann and Lena Gercke remained on the show.
-The winner was Natia Todua from team Samu.
+The winner was Natia Todua from Team Samu.
 None of the finalists sang their original song this year.

 Season 8 (2018)

 The eighth season of the show was aired from 18 October to 16 December 2018.
 Yvonne Catterfeld, Mark Forster, and Michi & Smudo were joined by Michael Patrick Kelly, who replaced Samu Haber.
 Host Lena Gercke and Thore Schölermann remained.
-The Winner was Samuel Rösch from Michael Patrick Kelly's Team.
+The Winner was Samuel Rösch from Team Michael Patrick Kelly.